Transum Maths Topics

 Approximation

-The objective of rounding is often to get a number that is easier to use, at the cost of making it less precise.
+Approximating a quantity is often to get a value that is easier to use or understand, at the cost of making it less precise.
 This approximation is very important in dealing with answers to mathematical problems and making them relevant to the real world.
-Rounding to a given number of decimal places or significant figures is required of students.
+Rounding to a given number of decimal places or significant figures is required of pupils.

 Area